 Cancer care in Sub-Saharan Africa is marred by limited availability of basic treatment.
 While access to the latest biomedical advancements may be idealistic, the disparity in access to basic cancer care is unacceptable and reversible.

-To support practitioners in the region, the NCCN collaborated with the African Cancer Coalition, to adapt the NCCN Guidelines® and NCCN Framework and to create the NCCN Harmonized Guidelines™ for Sub-Saharan Africa.
-The collaboration also includes the American Cancer Society (ACS), the Clinton Health Access Initiative (CHAI), and IBM.
+To support practitioners in the region, NCCN collaborates with the African Cancer Coalition (ACC) to create the NCCN Harmonized Guidelines™ for Sub-Saharan Africa to provide treatment recommendations that are more specific to the region.
+This collaboration also includes the American Cancer Society (ACS) and the Clinton Health Access Initiative (CHAI).

-The African Cancer Coalition comprises oncologists from Sub-Saharan Africa who are working together to improve access to high-quality cancer treatment.
-Co-chaired by Honourable Minister Isaac Adewole, Nigeria’s Health Minister, and Dr. Jackson Orem, Director of the Uganda Cancer Institute, the Coalition consists of more than 100 oncologists and other multidisciplinary cancer care physicians from over 30 hospitals, Universities, and Ministries of Health in 13 Sub-Saharan African countries.
-This initiative spans national borders in Africa and spans continents in a collaborative effort.
+The ACC comprises oncologists from Sub-Saharan Africa who are working together to improve access to high-quality cancer treatment.
+Co-chaired by Honorable Minister Isaac Adewole, Nigeria’s Health Minister, and Dr. Jackson Orem, Director of the Uganda Cancer Institute, the Coalition consists of more than 100 oncologists and other multidisciplinary cancer care physicians from over 30 hospitals, Universities, and Ministries of Health in 13 Sub-Saharan African countries.
+This initiative spans national borders and countries within Africa in a collaborative effort.

-The knowledge that the African Cancer Coalition representatives bring to the table is extensive and invaluable.
+The knowledge that the ACC representatives bring to the table is extensive and invaluable.
 They know the challenges and many solutions to delivering cancer care in resource-constrained environments.
-Any success in the effort to improve
+Any success in the effort to improve oncology care in

-In 2019, the African Cancer Coalition, NCCN, ACS, CHAI, and IBM, joined together to form Allied Against Cancer.
-This coalition is leveraging the strengths of each organization to partner with and empower the African oncology community to deliver high-quality cancer care, while continually seeking ways to advance health system capacity and improve access for all patients.
+In 2019, the ACC, NCCN, ACS, CHAI, and IBM, joined together to form Allied Against Cancer.
+This coalition, currently comprised of ACC, NCCN, ACS, and CHAI, is leveraging the strengths of each organization to partner with and empower the African oncology community to deliver high-quality cancer care, while continually seeking ways to advance health system capacity and improve access for all patients.